GLOBAL MARKETS-Democrat Senate win drives stocks higher, bonds lower | Business

 Wall Street eased from session highs as police evacuated lawmakers and struggled for more than three hours to clear the Capitol of Trump supporters.
 "What give us a little bit of a pause is that the economy is still very fragile and I think it's unlikely that Democrats are going to have as easy of a time as markets are trying to predict in passing some of these policies," said Tim Chubb, chief investment officer at wealth advisor Girard in Pennsylvania.

-Congress has since reconvened to resume the election certification.
-Shares in Twitter slipped slightly after hours when the social network said it had temporarily locked Trump's account for violating the platform's rules.
-Meanwhile a U.S. crackdown on Chinese companies appears to be deepening, with sources telling Reuters that the Trump administration is considering extending investment bans to tech giants Alibaba, and Tencent.
+Congress has since reconvened to resume the election certification where it quickly became clear that objections from pro-Trump Republican lawmakers to Biden's victory in battleground states would be rejected overwhelmingly.
+Meanwhile a U.S. crackdown on Chinese companies appears to be deepening, with sources telling Reuters the Trump administration is considering extending investment bans to tech giants Alibaba, and Tencent.

 Shares in both fell more than 4% in Hong Kong and shares in three Chinese telecom firms that the New York Stock Exchange has eventually decided to remove after a week of flip-flopping also fell heavily.
 Oil prices hovered near a 10-month high, basking in the afterglow of a production cut promised by Saudi Arabia.
 Brent crude futures were last up 0.7% to $54.69 a barrel and U.S. crude futures rose 0.9% to $51.07 a barrel.